-The MSc in Business Finance is designed to enhance students' understanding of the operation of firms, with a special focus on the financing decisions they must make.
+The MSc in Business Finance with professional placement is designed to enhance students' understanding of the operation of firms, with a special focus on the financing decisions they must make.
 This requires an evaluation of the firm’s relationship to financial markets.
 It also requires an understanding of the theory and practice underlying corporate finance and investment decisions.
 By studying the operation and design of corporate financial systems, and analysing business financing and investment decisions, this masters programme should enable students to find a role within the finance department of large firms or in government bodies, as well as provide them with tools to help organise smaller businesses.

 The objective of the Business Finance MSc is to produce graduates with a comprehensive knowledge and understanding of business finance and company valuation within the context of modern financial markets, without necessarily requiring a high level of mathematical or statistical knowledge as a prerequisite.
 The key transferable research skills acquired will enable students to proceed to PhD study.
 In addition, the programme will equip students with the key skills required to undertake further professional development and seek career opportunities within financial management.

-- You will be provided with a rigorous treatment of the theory of corporate finance.
+- You will be provided with a rigorous treatment of the theory of corporate finance

-- You will be taught the econometric and mathematical techniques necessary to understand the literature and undertake empirical investigations in the area of finance.
+- You will be taught the econometric and mathematical techniques necessary to understand the literature and undertake empirical investigations in the area of finance

-- Through a selection of optional modules the course will offer you a broader perspective on the subject matter and willl allow you to cover specific areas in accounting and finance that are of specific interest to you.
+- Through a selection of optional modules the course will offer you a broader perspective on the subject matter and willl allow you to cover specific areas in accounting and finance that are of specific interest to you

 The MSc consists of both compulsory and optional modules, a typical selection can be found below.
 Modules can vary from year to year, but these offer a good idea of what we teach.

-The full-time Business Finance Masters programme is designed with four equally weighted modules in each of the first two terms, with three being compulsory and one an option from a list.
+The full-time Business Finance MSc programme is designed with four equally weighted modules in each of the first two terms, with three being compulsory and one an option from a list.
 The dissertation carries one third of the marks for the course and is undertaken after the modules have been completed.
 The part-time option is designed with two modules in each of four terms.
 The compulsory modules give an excellent coverage of core material in finance designed in a way to be applicable to business.
 The Business Finance MSc analyses the theory and practice of business finance, focusing on financial decision making within firms and how they interact with the financial markets and institutions.

 Through the optional modules the course is also designed to offer a broader perspective on the subject matter and allows you to cover specific areas in accounting and finance that is of particular interest to you.